magore/hp85disk/README.md

 ## Makefile configuration for hp85disk emulator - options for original V1 and new V2 boards
 ## Makefile Configuration options for building
   * Update BAUD, PORT, BOARD, PPR_REVERSE_BITS and RTC_SUPPORT for your platform
+    * AVRDUDE_DEVICE is the name of AVR as it is known by avrdude
+      * m1284
+    * AVRDUDE_SPEED  is the programming clock speed used by avrdude
+      * 5
+        * My device works with 0.25 but 5 is safe
+    * AVRDUDE_ISP
+      * You will need and AVR programmer supported by avrdude (part of avrtools)
+        * You can list all of the supported programmers using the command *avrdude -c list*
+          * Note: ISP = In System Programmer
+          * avrdude device programmer name as known by avrdude
+            * avrdude -c list  # for a list of devices
+          * See Makefile](Makefile) keywords AVRDUDE_ISP and AVRDUDE_PORT
+            * This is the ISP programmer and port names
+            * FYI: I am using atmelice_isp [Makefile](Makefile) as the default
+          * The cheapest ISP is the Arduino as ISP
+            * AVRDUDE_ISP = *avrisp*
+              * There are many sources that sell this low cost programmer - Amazon has them for about $10
+              * FYI: Arduino includes the source in the Example Programs if you want to make one
+          * Note: JTAG is disabled for this project so you can not use a JTAG programmer
+    * AVRDUDE ISP PORT
+      * Same as PORT name, below, for avrisp and arduino
+      * usb for atmelice_isp
+    * PORT is the emulator serial PORT name as detected by your operating system
+      * /dev/ttyUSB0 on my system
+    * BAUD  is the emulator serial baud rate
+      * 115200 = a safe default that most systems can manage
+        * NOTE: My development environment works with 500000 baud but I use 115200 for distribution and this project
+        * NOTE: Faster is better when enabling more debug messages
+          * Too many messages can cause the HP85 to timeout waiting for IO
+    * DEVICE
+      * Target AVR device used by GCC for this project
+      * atmega1284p
+        * DO NOT CHANGE THIS - there are too main dependencies
     * BOARD is the version of the hardware
       * 1 = V1 hardware without GPIB BUS transceivers
       * 2 = V2 hardware with GPIB BUS transceivers